-In the Company's Community Business, FY 2018 Canadian sales volumes (units) of FeraMAX® 150 and FeraMAX® Powder increased by 4% and 6%, respectively, over FY 2017 while sales volumes (units) of the RepaGyn® product increased by 22% over FY 2017.
+In the Community Business, Q1 2019 Canadian sales volumes (units) of FeraMAX® 150 and FeraMAX® Powder increased by 6% and 2%, respectively, over Q1 2018 sales volumes.

+Sales volumes (units) of the RepaGyn® product increased by 7% in Q1 2019 over Q1 2018.

+In the Hospital Business, Q1 2019 Canadian sales volumes (units) of the Company's established Cathejell® product declined by 14% versus Q1 2018 while sales volumes (units) of Aguettant System® PFS products increased by 232% versus Q1 2018 as a result of increased market penetration of the phenylephrine hydrochloride PFS as well as an intermittent shortage in supply of competing urgent care products in the market.

-In the Hospital Business, the Company's established Cathejell® product and Aguettant System® PFS products continued to grow in FY 2018 with sales volumes (units) increasing 10% and 133%, respectively, versus FY 2017.
-Sales volumes (units) of Cysview® also increased by 333% versus a low base in FY 2017 as seven new hospital sites implemented Cysview® during 2018.
-A total of nine hospital sites in Canada are currently using Cysview® for blue-light cystoscopy with a further eight hospital sites in various stages of implementation.
-While the Company has experienced a long selling and implementation cycle for Cysview®, management is encouraged by the rate of adoption and implementation of the product by Canadian hospitals in the second half of 2018.
+Sales volumes (units) of the Company's growth-stage hospital product, Cysview®, also increased significantly in Q1 2019 when compared to a low base in Q1 2018, with seven of nine live hospital sites ordering product during the quarter.
+While the Company has experienced a long selling and implementation cycle for Cysview®, management is encouraged by the rate of adoption and implementation of the product by Canadian hospitals in the second half of 2018 which has translated into repeat customer orders in Q1 2019.

-International Pharmaceutical Sales:
+International Pharmaceutical Sales Trend: